inkarkat/vim-EnhancedJumps/README.md

     let g:EnhancedJumps_SwitchStrategy = 'first'

+To disable specific mappings, see the next section.
+If you want to disable all the mappings by the plugin, configure:

+    let g:EnhancedJumps_NoMappings = 1

+If you want to disable all the mappings by the plugin, set `g:EnhancedJumps_NoMappings` as mentioned above.
-If you do not want to override the built-in jump commands and use separate mappings, or change the special additional mappings, map your keys to the
-<Plug>... mapping targets _before_ sourcing the script (e.g. in your vimrc).
+If you do not want to override the built-in jump commands for specific mappings and use separate mappings, or change the special additional mappings, map your keys to the <Plug>... mapping targets _before_ sourcing the script (e.g. in your vimrc).

     nmap {          <Plug>EnhancedJumpsOlder
     nmap }          <Plug>EnhancedJumpsNewer